 CBD usually begins as a crystalline powder but it can also be extracted as as a liquid emulsion.
 The CBD is then combined with a ‘carrier’ oil — this tends to most commonly be MCT (medium chain triglyceride) or coconut.
 However, CBD products are not limited to oil, and they can also come in the form of edibles, topicals and drinks.

 There has been an increasing amount of hype around this compound for its various potential therapeutic and physical benefits, and a steady rise of products meeting this growing demand — with CBD oil being the most popular.
 As a result, many people are wondering how the stuff is even made to begin with.

 In this article, we’ll walk through how to make CBD oil from hemp, whether that’s in the large-scale manufacturing of CBD or even from your own home.

 CBD and THC are two distinct compounds that interact with your body in different ways.
 Nonetheless, they have similar origins, which explains common confusion around their legality and effects.

 CBD and THC have the same chemical formula: 21 carbon atoms, 30 hydrogen and 2 oxygen atoms — but they are arranged differently, resulting in two separate compounds with individual chemical attributes.
-They are similar in that they both are thought to engage with receptors in the ECS (endocannabinoid system) that controls the release of neurotransmitters in the central nervous system, affecting things like stress, mood and sleep.
+They are similar in that they both are related to the body's ECS (endocannabinoid system) that controls the release of neurotransmitters in the central nervous system, affecting things like stress, mood, and sleep.

 How to extract CBD from hemp